-During this course, you will study a wide range texts, formulating personal and evaluative ideas about a range of characters.
-You'll study how the writer has shaped your response as you explore an Inspector solving a crime, an old miser learning how to be good, what it feels like to be a hawk, the horrors of WW1 and much more!
+During this course, you will study a wide range of texts, formulating personal and evaluative ideas about a range of characters.
+You'll study how the writer has shaped your response as you explore an Inspector challenging the class system, an old miser learning how to be morally good, power and conflict poetry, love and relationships and much more!
 You will study:

-- A Shakespeare text (usually Romeo and Juliet). - Post-1914 Prose/Drama (usually An Inspector Calls). - Poetry from 1789 to the present day- your teacher will give you an anthology of 18 poems from the exam board. - 19th Century Prose (usually A Christmas Carol). - Unseen Poetry from the 20th/21st Century.
+- A Shakespeare text (Romeo and Juliet).

+- Post-1914 Prose/Drama (An Inspector Calls).

+- Poetry from 1789 to the present day your teacher will give you an anthology of 15 poems from the exam board.

+- 19th Century Prose (A Christmas Carol).

+- Unseen Poetry from the 20th/21st Century.